vishalramvelu/Algorithimic-Auto-Trade-Bot/README.md

 3. Customize the trading parameters:
    * Set the start_date and end_date variables to define the date range for the analysis
    * Modify the tickers list to include the desired stock tickers.
-4. Run the script to perform the stock market analysis and generate trading signals
+4. Run the Flask application to start the web server.
+5. Access the application in your web browser using the provided URL.
-5. Review the output, including price charts, technical indicators, and trading signals.
+6. Review the output, including price charts, technical indicators, and trading signals.

+## Usage

+Once the Flask application is running, you can access the Algorithmic Auto Trade Bot through your web browser.
+The application provides a user interface where you can customize the trading parameters, view price charts, technical indicators, and trading signals for the selected stocks.
+From this information, you can selectively choose the relevant data and metrics for buying/selling to make informed decisions.

 ## Credits